MikeJahans/MikeJahans/README.md

 ### Assalamu alaykum 🙏🏼🇸🇦

-Here's what I've been working on:
+Here's what I've been up to:
-- A few Unity projects for both mobile and desktop
+- A few Unity projects here and there
-- Experimenting with web projects
+- Experimenting with web stuff
+- Exploring 3D with Blender
 - Killing time learning (and sharing) random languages, technologies, etc

 ### Ja, mata ne 👋🇯🇵